alx-sch/nostr-nomad/README.md

 - `make` to build and execute the tool.
 - `make docs` to generate the documentation for the project.
 - `make clean` to remove compiled files, the virtual environment, and documentation.
-- `make clean-all` to also remove the cache (user_input/), keeping track of the publishing history and avoiding duplication of the same post to the same relay.
+- `make clean-all` to also remove the cache (in `user_input/`), keeping track of the publishing history and avoiding duplication of the same post to the same relay.

 ---